xuanyufang/Interactive-Lab-Hub/Lab 5/README.md

 (You might also consider how this notion of percentage control with hand tracking might be used in some of the physical UI you may have experimented with in the last lab, for instance in controlling a servo or rotary encoder.)

 https://user-images.githubusercontent.com/42874337/139738761-2dae57e8-7501-4085-8b4b-93bf0cab7777.mp4

+On hand tracking, one design we could think of is to use hand gestures as instructions to tune music. index finger up indicate tuning up, while index finger down indicates tuning down.
+If combined with body pose tracking, we can design a more complicated orchestra command game/system that allows people to virtually adjust volume and tune of different part of the orchestra just like a commander.

 #### Teachable Machines